 Your at job is assigned a queue number, which is also the job's file name.
 This number is displayed when you exit the at utility.

-She received a email message which confirmed the execution of her at job.
+The following email message confirmed the execution of her at job.

-The following example shows how jones scheduled a large at job for 4:00 a.m.
+The following example shows how jdoe scheduled a large at job for 4:00 a.m.
 Saturday morning.
 The job output was directed to a file named big.file.